cykerway/complete-alias/README.md

 -   support for other shells is not yet implemented;

--   support for macos and other operating systems is experimental;
+-   support for macOS and other operating systems is experimental;

 ## license